Changelog

 Orger.ai launches: the first product built on OTP

-Orger.ai shipped today with a new homepage, a mascot named Orgy, and a free builder that lets you drag and drop the humans you have and get grounded recommendations for the AI agents you should hire next.
+Orger.ai shipped today with a new homepage, a mascot named Ollie, and a free builder that lets you drag and drop the humans you have and get grounded recommendations for the AI agents you should hire next.

 The bigger news for the network: Orger is the first product built on OTP, not just one that consumes the API.